Tedmcm/WALLET/README.md

 # hd-wallet-derive Execution

--Using a command line navigation to your hd-wallet-derive folder
+-Using a command line navigation to your hd-wallet-derive folder (These are examples from the GitHub website)

 ![hd-wallet-derive-folder](/screenshots/hd-wallet-derive-folder.png)

--Then execute the following commands (these are examples from the GitHub website).
+-Then execute the following commands (These are examples from the GitHub website).